nicksteinbauer/redbarncms/src/pages/about/index.md

       is leading coordination efforts with two cities, the state DOT and multiple third parties.
     author: Ginger Ferguson, Sound Transit  Lynnwood Link 200 Project Manager
+  - quote: As an owner’s representative, I found Rebekah’s leadership, creativity, tenacity and knowledge produced a great design, and a really FUN experience.
+Working with multiple stakeholders, she handled changing requirements with aplomb and shrewd insight.
+At weekly meetings, she was organized and prepared to answer very technical questions in a way that less technically trained people could understand.
+Her detailed understanding of code requirements allowed us to follow a fast track permit process.
+I value her judgment and admire the broad range of her abilities.
+    author: Jon Ridgeway, Owner's Representative Lower Duwamish Trail and Fish Passage Project
   - quote: Red Barn's civil engineering team is responsive and takes the time to get into the details.
     author: Verizon